DougTrajano/mas-data-center/README.md

 This projecta contains a Multi-Agent System (MAS) that simulates the data center environment.

-It's my term project for the course Multi-Agent Systems of the PUCRS.
+It's my term project for the Multi-Agent Systems course at [PUCRS](https://www.pucrs.br/).

 ## Prerequisites